Don't Turn Around: Impact and legacy

+"Don't Turn Around" received a nomination in the category for Best Cover at the 1994 MTV Europe Music Awards in Germany, but lost to Gun's cover of "Word Up!".

-Rolling Stone listed "Don't Turn Around" at number 16 in their "20 Biggest Songs of the Summer: The 1990s" list in July 2014.
+In 2014, Rolling Stone ranked it number 16 in their "20 Biggest Songs of the Summer: The 1990s" list.

 Several reviewers have noted that "Don't Turn Around" might have inspired Lady Gaga for her 2010 hit single "Alejandro".
-Lindsey Fortier from Billboard compared "Alejandro" to "Don't Turn Around" in her review of Gaga's single.
-In 2014, when "Don't Turn Around" was ranked number 16 by Idolator in their ranking of "The 50 Best Pop Singles of 1994", they wrote: "From its spoken-word intro to its insanely catchy pan flute hook, the song encapsulates everything perfect about pop of that era.
+Lindsey Fortier from Billboard magazine compared "Alejandro" to "Don't Turn Around" in her review of Gaga's single.
+In 2014, when "Don't Turn Around" was ranked number 16 by Idolator in their list of "The 50 Best Pop Singles of 1994", they wrote: "From its spoken-word intro to its insanely catchy pan flute hook, the song encapsulates everything perfect about pop of that era.
 I can't be the only one who thinks Lady Gaga was inspired by this immortal classic for her own single, "Alejandro," can I?"

-In 2019, Billboard placed it at number 168 in their ranking of "Billboard's Top Songs of the '90s".
+In 2019, Billboard magazine ranked it at number 168 in their list of "Billboard's Top Songs of the '90s".

-In 2021, BuzzFeed ranked the song at number 22 in their list of "The 50 Best '90s Songs of Summer".
+In 2021, BuzzFeed ranked the song number 22 in their list of "The 50 Best '90s Songs of Summer".

 Music video

-Ace of Base filmed a music video for the song, directed by Swedish-based director Matt Broadley, showing scenes of a couple leaving each other intertwined with scenes of the band on the beach and in a beach house.
-It was shot in Coconut Grove in Miami, Florida, in December 1993.
+Ace of Base filmed a music video for the song, directed by Swedish-based director Matt Broadley, showing scenes of a couple leaving each other intertwined with exterior scenes of the band on the beach and interior scenes filmed in a house in Coconut Grove in Miami, Florida, in December 1993.
 The lighthouse in the video is located in Bill Bags Cape Florida State Park on Key Biscayne, one of Miami's barrier islands.
-Some parts of the video are in black-and-white, but the scenes with Ace of Base members are in color.
-The video begins with the group performing inside the beach house.
-Toward the end, all four members walk along the shore.
-It received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
+Some parts of the video are in black-and-white, but the scenes with Ace of Base members are in sepia color.
+The video begins with the group performing inside a sun-soaked red great room in a 1910 era mansion in Coconut Grove.
+The outdoor scenes were filmed on a beach in key biscayne.
+The brunette also descends a staircase in the house, that is not on the beach, it is in coconut Grove, and toward the end, all four members walk along the shore.
+It received heavy rotation on MTV Europe and was A-listed on Germany's VIVA in May 1994.
 Broadley had previously directed the music videos for "All That She Wants" and "Happy Nation".
-As of December 2022, "Don't Turn Around" had generated more than 33 million views on YouTube.
+As of May 2025, "Don't Turn Around" had generated more than 45 million views on YouTube.